-What are the different parts of a tooth and what are cavities?
-Find out more about tooth anatomy and how to prevent tooth decay in this article
+What are the different parts of teeth, and what are cavities?
+Find out more about tooth anatomy and how you can prevent tooth decay and tooth cavity.

 Every tooth has a specific job or function